Tom Haws Interesting Random Discoveries

 Top ten actions to reverse gum recession

-I'm reversing my receding gums, having reduced my deepest pockets from 7 mm to 5 mm in two years.
+I'm reversing my receding gums, having reduced my deepest pockets from 7 mm to 5 mm in two years (2013 update: I have now been pronounced free of gum problems at two dental exams).
 I'm also seeing what I understand to be bone regrowth around my molars.

 Ruth, who chanced upon my blog, asked if I might post a list of the top ten actions to reverse gum recession.
 So for the first time in my life I am going to make a reverse order top ten list in the tradition of David Letterman.
 Putting these actions in any particular order was hard, so please forgive me if the order doesn't make sense.
-Also please forgive me if I have omitted oil pulling or Stimudents. :-)
+Also please forgive me if I have omitted oil pulling (2014 update: See my opinion about Oil Pulling) or Stimudents. :-)

-10. Avoid your toxic foods to boost your immunity.
-Consider changes to your eating habits and be open to the possibility you may have undiscovered food sensitivities that are taxing your body and gums.
+10. Eat right and avoid your toxic food habits to boost your immunity and avoid harm to your gums.
+Consider changes to your eating habits (don't cook your gums or damage them with smoking, hot food, tobacco, etc.) and be open to the possibility you may have undiscovered food sensitivities or deficiencies that are taxing your body and gums.
+If a food gives you pimples, mouth sores, a sore throat, excessive mucus, etc., it may also be weakening your gum defenses.

 8. Request a copy of your examination chart from your dentist, study it, and use it to guide your home care.
 It will tell you exactly where to brush/irrigate/floss/etc. most carefully.

 7. Rest and fast.
+Think about how much time your teeth and gums spend clean vs. dirty.
 Prolong your nightly fast after cleaning.
 Give your gums their half of the day (12 hours) nightly.
 Sleep enough.
 Finish eating and cleaning early in the evening, and drink only water until breakfast.
-Learn about extended water fasts of 24 hours to 6 weeks, especially the importance of water and rest and how to properly end the longer ones.
+Learn about extended water fasts of 24 hours to 6 weeks, especially the importance of water and rest and how to properly end longer fasts.
 Consider the place of a short (one to three days), medium (4 days to two weeks), or long (3 to 6 weeks) water fast with rest in your healing process.
 Learn about the virtue of not-doing.
 Some diseases come out only by stopping and fasting.
 Try a(nother) resting water fast.
 "The best of all medicines are rest and fasting" --Benjamin Franklin

 6. Drink lots of plain water for healing and for cleaning.
 Find a water bottle that you love.
 Keep it full and always at your side.
 Sip or guzzle plain water from it frequently.
 Find a life's work that allows frequent bathroom breaks, and make those breaks purposeful total cessations of your non-stop action.
 Find water that you love and trust, and use it.
 Teach yourself to accept and enjoy (at least temporarily) any relatively clean, safe water (even fluoridated, hard, warm, "yucky tasting" tap water) that is widely available where you live and work.
 Make frequent quenching of your deep, longing, natural, primal, unacknowledged thirst an important part of your happier, simpler, slower, healthier life.

 2. Clean with an irrigator (like Interplak Oral Irrigator ($29), Waterpik ($39), and Hydrofloss ($70)) after you brush before your nightly fast.
+Use classic jet or pocket tip.
 Pay individual attention to all sides of each tooth, especially as guided by your examination chart.
 If you cannot get an irrigator, use swishing, floss, and wooden or plastic picks between teeth and gums.
 Try to get all the food and bacterial colonies out before the nightly fast.

-1. Make near 100% home care compliance a reality.
+1. Keep your teeth clean all the time (without brushing more than once daily).
+Make near 100% home care compliance a reality.
 Rinse promptly after putting any calories in your mouth, and go to sleep with clean teeth almost every night without fail.
 This may require some difficult spiritual work (learning to release control and enjoy a simple, slow, harmonious life), and it may be more a result than a cause, but you probably won't see your recession reverse until you see near 100% compliance happen.
+This is number one, and it is more important than anything else.

 ruth said...